yzrobot/learning_loam/README.md

 ## How to build and run your catkin_workspace using Qt

 - !!!
-Do not install Qt !!!
+Don't install Qt !!!
 - Follow this tutorial first : https://ros-industrial.github.io/ros_qtc_plugin/_source/How-to-Install-Users.html
-- Open Qt, create new project by using "other application" and selecting "ros industrial" and your dedicated workspace
+- Open Qt, create new project by using "other project" and selecting "ros workspace" and your dedicated workspace
-- manage you compilation and run tool chain (click on project on the left)
+- manage your compilation and run tool chain (click on projects on the left)
 - in run, you may have :
     - 2 launch step :
         - one with package loam_volodyne and loam_velodyne launch as target (will launch all the nodes needed)